ytaminE/shiny-eureka/README.md

 # Shiny Eureka
-Cloud Computing Assignment 1
+Shiny Eureka is a web app created as Cloud Computing Assignment 1

-A simple picture blog website
+Simply to say, it is a picture blog web app.

 # Get Started